Dispute with the developer over defects in the premises

 3. Refusal to accept the premises and withdrawal from the contract in the event of significant defects in the premises

-In the event of significant defects in the premises, the buyer may withdraw from the contract in accordance with Art.
-560 § 1 of the Civil Code.
-Significant defects are defects in the premises that make it unfit for ordinary use or are clearly contrary to the contract.
+If there are material defects in the premises, the purchaser may withdraw from the contract in accordance with Article 560 § 1 of the Civil Code.
+Significant defects are those defects in the premises which make them unfit for ordinary use or which are expressly contrary to the contract.

 Example:

-“The structural elements of the building were not properly insulated.
-As a result, the walls and ceilings of the building leak, causing severe dampness in the internal walls and ceilings of the building.
-The resulting defects are significant defects, and the lack of repair work will result in accelerated degradation of the building.”
+"The structural elements of the building have not been properly insulated.
+As a result, the walls and ceilings of the building are leaking causing severe dampness in the internal walls and ceilings of the building.
+The defects that have arisen are significant in nature and failure to carry out remedial works will result in the accelerated deterioration of the building."

 – Judgment of the District Court in Warsaw of December 17, 2015, ref. no. file XXIV C 257/12.